 1.9 million tonnes of food waste is sent to landfill in the UK alone and industries are looking to artificial intelligence technology to help address the problem - one solution which is already being implemented into commercial kitchens.

-Winnow Vision is a new tool which allows kitchens to automatically track their food waste.
+Winnow Vision is sophisticated food waste technology which allows kitchens to automatically track their food wastage.
 It uses computer vision (a form of artificial intelligence) to help chefs easily pinpoint their wastage which can result in cutting costs on purchasing ingredients and saving time.

 The system takes photos of wasted food as it's thrown away and, using the images, the machine trains itself to recognise what has been thrown in the bin.
 Winnow’s test systems have reached and surpassed human levels of accuracy in identifying wasted foods.